owlteeth/GoogleCertPuzzle/README.md

 After I completed the Google Cybersecurity Certificate on Coursera, I found a Google easter egg link to a code challenge site.
-This repo records my answers to the challenges.
+This repo records my answers to the challenges, as a relatively beginner programmer.

-Look at the repo if you are, like, a HR guy checking if I can code at all or soemthing.
+Look at it if you are, say, a HR person looking for evidence that I can code at all.
-DON'T look if you don't want spoilers for said chalelnge site.
+DON'T look if you don't want spoilers for said challenge site.

-To Vlad if he's reading this: I would have loved to use type hints but they are running 2.7